March 2, 2020

 He recommended that we partake in as many bonding activities as we could, such as weekly “spaghetti dinners” and car-wash fundraisers.
 That way, on the field we built a strong, reputable soccer team that was largely supported by the bonds we created with each other off the field.

 TeamBonding uses the “power of play”, which provides a fun and friendly connection experience often (but not always) outside of the office to create bonds.
 Remember those “spaghetti dinners” I mentioned?
-Well, Recipe For Success highlights some powerful culinary TeamBonding programs.
+Well, we also have some powerful Culinary TeamBonding Programs.
 What better way to experience team building for work than bonding over food?